 - 1. Questions to ask... - a.
 How long has the program been in existence? - b.
 How many students are admitted into the program each year? - c.
-How many staff members work for the program? - d.
-How many students are presently in the program? - e.
+How many students are presently in the program? - d.
 What types of students are presently in the program?